 The season was not without its bright spots, particularly on offense.
 Bobby Abreu had his second 30-30 season while making his first All-Star team.
 David Bell rebounded from a disastrous 2003 campaign to hit .291 with a career-high 77 RBI.
 Jimmy Rollins, Placido Polanco, and Mike Lieberthal finished strongly after slow starts, while Jason Michaels and Chase Utley performed well in part-time roles.
 Wagner and rookie Ryan Madson turned in fine campaigns from the bullpen, though both spent significant time on the disabled list over the course of the season.

 Predictably, many players had up-and-down seasons.
 Jim Thome slugged 42 home runs and knocked in 105 runs, but was plagued by injuries to both hands during the second half.
 Pat Burrell faded after a hot start and also missed a month with a wrist injury.
 Marlon Byrd suffered through a sophomore slump, and spent some time back in the minors to regain his stroke.
 Brett Myers went 11-11 with a 5.52 ERA.
-Eric Milton went 14-6, but won just three games after the All-Star break.
+Eric Milton went 14-6, but won just three games after the All-Star break while serving up a league-high 43 home runs.
 Hernandez struggled out of the bullpen for the majority of the season.
 Starting pitchers Kevin Millwood, Vicente Padilla, and Randy Wolf, along with relievers Madson and Wagner all missed significant time with injuries.
 During the season, Paul Abbott, Todd Jones, Felix Rodriguez, Brian Powell, and Cory Lidle were added to the depleted staff.
-Only Lidle, who went 5-2 after arriving in an August trade with the Cincinnati Reds, made any significant contribution.
+Only Lidle, who notched consecutive shutouts against the Milwaukee Brewers on August 29 and New York Mets on September 4 and went 5-2 after being acquired in an August trade with the Reds, made any significant contribution.